 VA

-This joint resolution is a legislative move to formally disapprove and immediately cancel a specific rule recently issued by the Centers for Medicare & Medicaid Services (CMS).
-That CMS rule, titled "Patient Protection and Affordable Care Act; Market Integrity and Affordability," was published in the Federal Register (90 Fed.
-Reg.
-27074) and aimed to make changes to how the Affordable Care Act (ACA) marketplaces operate.
+This joint resolution is a legislative move aimed at hitting the delete button on a specific healthcare regulation.
+Specifically, it seeks to disapprove, and thus nullify, a rule issued by the Centers for Medicare & Medicaid Services (CMS) titled "Patient Protection and Affordable Care Act; Market Integrity and Affordability."
+If passed, this CMS rule—which was published in the Federal Register—would have absolutely no force or effect, essentially taking it out of the regulatory playbook.